Vinyl vs Fiber Cement Siding: Cost, Durability and Value

 Vinyl Siding: Cons

-Unlike fiber cement, vinyl cannot easily be repainted, so the color you choose is typically permanent.
+• Unlike fiber cement, vinyl is not designed to be repainted easily, so the color you choose is typically long-term.

 Cost Comparison: Vinyl vs Fiber Cement